brresnic/crypto-homepage/README.md

 Cryptos are colorcoded according to their daily change in value, as determined by coincap.io

-## A note on requirements versus implementation

-I implemented this project as a single page app.
-I did not implement a specialized page for each crypto asset, and instead implemented expandable cards.
-I think this creates a better experience for my design.

-I also did not include icons for each cryptocurrency.
-Instead, I prioritized creating a bubble chart.

-My goal was to fulfill the intent of the prompt, while delivering the best user experience possible, within the time that I had available.

 ## TODOs

 If I were to continue working on this repo, some things I would do include: